LLNL/Abmarl/paper/paper.md

 quickly became one of the most popular connections between simulation and training in reinformcent learning experimentation.
 It has been used by many simulation benchmarks for single-agent reinforcement learning, including the Arcade Learning Environment [@arcade].
-Since then the field of DRL has exploded in both algorithm development and simulation design, and over the past a few years researchers have been extending their interest to Multi-Agent Reinforcement Learning (MARL).
+Since then the field of Deep Reinforcemenet Learning (DRL) has exploded in both algorithm development and simulation design, and over the past few years researchers have been extending their interest to Multi-Agent Reinforcement Learning (MARL).

 MARL has shown exceptional promise towards artificial general intelligence.
 Surprisingly complex and hierarchical behavior emerges in the